12-year-old boy pinned between two vehicles, sent to hospital

 HURRICANE — An adolescent boy was taken to Dixie Regional Medical Center in St. George Sunday night after he was caught between two vehicles while helping a relative.

-At approximately 5:45 p.m., officers were called to the Willow Wind RV Park on 1150 West in Hurricane, according to a press release from Hurricane Police Officer Tiffany Mower.
+At approximately 5:45 p.m., officers were called to the Willow Wind RV Park on 1150 West in Hurricane, according to a press release from Hurricane Police Public Information Officer Tiffany Mower.
 When they arrived, they found a 12-year-old boy pinned between a Jeep and a recreational vehicle.

 The boy had apparently been helping a relative hook up the Jeep to the back of the RV.